Jack-Stoetzel/COSC420/Project2/README.md

     * We tried using MPI_File_read but were having problems with segmentation faults and not reading in meaningful data.
     * Then we tried working with lseek() and having each node start at a different point in the file.
     This being out last attempt also failed.
-    If we had more time we would have tried to fix this so that each node reads a part of the data and makes its own tree.
+    If we had more time, we would have tried to fix this so that each node reads a part of the data and makes its own tree.
     Then have all of the trees merge together to one tree in the master node.
     The idea could work if when we combined trees, we made sure we always inserted to spot that would result in a black node.